matteocontrini/blog/content/posts/2024-12-24-snowflake-ef-core.md

 Specifically:

 - The **timestamp** is the number of milliseconds since the chosen epoch.
-This allows for encoding almost 70 years of IDs.
+This allows to encode almost 70 years of IDs.
 - The application **instance** that generated the ID.
 - A **sequence** to allow for multiple IDs in the same millisecond.